acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ]	results involve relationships between the abstract concepts
 - [ ]	a graphic provides an overview of the main concepts and relationships
+- [ ]	results involve relationships between the concepts ("pushing to theory", not stopping with unconnected themes)
 - [ ]	explains how and why study deviates from claimed GT variant and/or how variants were combined
 - [ ]	includes data representing a diverse (rather than homogeneous) spectrum of cases
 - [ ]	explains how memo writing was used to drive the work